lenilsonjr/Blog/content/moving.md

 Home is boring af.
 Really.

-One thing I noticed after two months in my hometown (one in a friend's couch and one at my parents') is that things get slow as fuck when you're comfortable.
+One thing I noticed after two months in my hometown (one on a friend's couch and one at my parents') is that things get slow as fuck when you're comfortable.

 I have networked quite a bit back home, but always with that weird feeling that I'm missing out on something for staying there.